IntersectMBO/cardano-node/doc/stake-pool-operations/node_keys.md

     "slotNo": 906528
     }

 Look for Tip `slotNo` value.
 In this example we are on slot 906528.
-So we have KES period is 120:
+So the KES period is 120:

     expr 432571 / 3600
     > 251